Thursday, August 6, 2009

 First of all, let me wish you all a new year full of good health, love, and happiness.

-Well, now for the confession.
-When I was a young child, my mother bought me these science books that had Disney characters throughout the book.
+Now for my confession.
+When I was a young child, my mother bought me some science books that incorporated Disney characters throughout the book.
 I would open these books, grab my pencil, color pencils and papers, and draw the characters.
 I would get lost for hours doing this.
-That was the memory that came to mind when I came up with the challenge.
+That was the memory that came to my mind when I came up with this challenge.

 Alright, so what happened?
-Well, I decided that that was what I would do again.
-I grabbed my toddler's favorite book at that time and started sketching.
-I drew the characters but was stumped on what to do about the background.
-And then.......
-I saw our designer, Kathleen's, artwork (Click on her name to the right to see what she came up with for this challenge.).
-Oh My Goodness!
-I was awed by her artistic ability.
-It was at that point that I froze.
+Well, I decided that I would do this again.
+I grabbed my toddler's favorite book and started sketching.
+I drew the characters but was stumped on what to do about the background; then...
+I saw our designer, Kathleen's, artwork.
+(Click on her name to the right to see what she came up with for this challenge.)
+Oh my goodness!
+I was awed by her artistic abilities.
+It was at this point that I froze.
 I looked at my drawing and just couldn't get past the background.
 I knew I had to complete it, so I just grabbed a bunch of watercolor pencils and started "coloring."
 I ended up with a mess.
-At this point, I was left with no other option but to start over, but then the holidays came, mixed in with extra work, and the project was forgotten.
+At this point, I was left with no other option but to start over.
+However, the holidays came, mixed in with some extra work, and the project was forgotten.

-So, what am I hoping you'll learn from my confession?
-That which I knew all along, but for one moment forgot; we should never compare our artwork to others', but instead see the beauty in all.
+What am I hoping you'll learn from my confession?
+Something which I knew all along, but for one instant forgot; we should never compare our artwork to others', but instead see the beauty in all.
 We all have our own artistic talents and styles and that's what makes altered art such a fun form of art.

-Will I follow through on my challenge, how could I not?
-So, sometime in the near future, I will complete my artwork and share it with the world. :-)
+Will I follow through on my challenge; how could I not?
+Sometime in the near future, I will complete my artwork and share it with the world. :-)

 Note: Kathleen, in the end, you helped to inspire me. :-)